Empirical Bayes learning from selectively reported confidence intervals: Inference for estimands of interest in MEDLINE

 where we set $\mathcal{I}$ by partitioning $[0.05, 1.00]$ into intervals of width $0.05$.
 Results are shown in Fig.~\ref{fig:binned_power_full}.
 For instance, the confidence interval for $\mathcal{I}=[0.05,0.1]$ using $\mathcal{G}^{\mathrm{sN}}$ shows that about 37\%-55\% of results reported in MEDLINE abstracts have underlying power below $10\%$.

 While Fig.~\ref{fig:binned_power_full} looks at this more fine-grained partitioning of the density of power, we also consider this quantity for $\mathcal{I}=[0.8,1.0]$.
-In this case the estimand $\PP[G]{\beta(\mu) \geq 0.8}$ represents the proportion of sufficiently powered studies, i.e., of studies with at least 80\% power.
+In this case the estimand $\PP[G]{\beta(\mu) \geq 0.8}$ represents the proportion of studies with at least 80\% power.
 In the confidence intervals reported in Table~\ref{tab:power_above_80_medline}, we see that only between 4.7\%-20.9\% of studies (using F-Localization and $\mathcal{G}^{\mathrm{all}}$) have at least 80\% power.
-This is quite low, since we might a-priori expect results appearing in abstracts to have higher power and also our confidence intervals may be overestimating actual power (as discussed in Section~\ref{subsec:selective_inf_studies}).
+In interpreting this interval, we remind the reader that our analysis applies to z-scores that could have been in an abstract.

 We next start discussing posterior estimands.